 Archives for July, 2012

+Believe it or not, men tend to feel responsible for a lot, and until you probe the depths of their minds (good luck), you’re probably unaware of it.
+The topics that guys don’t want to talk about are usually the topics that need discussion.
+And once again, I’m not trying to say all men, just a vast majority.
 When a woman brings up ‘the talk’, which usually means going into an in-depth discussion about feelings and relationship processes, guys seem to cower.
 I mean literally; you can see them squirming in their seats sometimes.
 Or, if you’ve got something to complain about, depending on the type of man you’re with, they may become defensive, yell at you and try to turn the conversation back on you.
 Or you’ll get the nod-and-apologize response.
 Both ways aren’t helpful and leave the women thinking, “Did they really understand what I just said?”
 Read More Here

 My female clients often complain to me that their husband/boyfriend doesn’t understand their needs.
 And to be honest, I’ve experienced similar things in my own past relationships.
 In order to address that though, I would sit my partner down and explain to them what it is I needed from them.